Halsey History, Family Crest & Coats of Arms

 The roots of the Anglo-Saxon name Halsey come from when the family resided in the county of Devon in an area that was near the hazel-trees.
 Halsey is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.

 Early Origins of the Halsey family

 The surname Halsey was first found in Surrey where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Halsey family
+Early History of the Halsey family

 This web page shows only a small excerpt of our Halsey research.
 Another 82 words (6 lines of text) covering the years 1920, 1839, 1927 and 1708 are included under the topic Early Halsey History in all our PDF Extended History products and printed products wherever possible.